deweysasser/locksmith/README.md

 ### Filtering the commands

-All commands take an arbitrary set of string arguments which are used as filters and only run on objects matching the filters.
+All commands take an arbitrary set of string arguments which are used as filters and only run on objects which pass the set of filters.

+Filters are *NOT* a complete filtering language.
+If you need a complete filtering language, please write up a use-case and submit it as an issue.

+Filters behave the same way for all commands, so any objects listed with e.g. `list` are the same objects which will be affected by `expire` or `remove` or `fetch`.

+Filters operate on the displayed lines of the components.

-Each argument is taken as a separate filter and a filter matches if the word is a substring of *any part* of the *displayed* line for the information.
+A bare word is a "substring" filter -- it will match if the specified term is a substring of any part of componet line (i.e. any part of the line shown by `locksmith list`).

+A word containing a `&` character is an AND of 2 bare word filters.
+This filter will match if *all* of the terms are substrings of the component line.

+The top level filters are treated as an OR:  any component matching any of the filters will be matched.

 Using "verbose" (the `-v` flag) shows additional information for objects but does *NOT* impact which objects match the filter.

-If multiple arguments are specified, the set of operands are the *union* of the filters.

 For example, to show only keys you might use